Dentures in Turkey

 How Are Partial Dentures Made?

-What is the process for getting partial dentures?
+What is the process for getting fitted?

 The process includes: